guruprasadsingirikonda/aws-wordpress/README.md

 cd aws-wordpress

 #Create new KeyPair on AWS CLI and name it aws-key1 and

-cp ~/Downloads/aws-key1.pem ./
+cd ~/Downloads/awsblog.pem

+#Change the permissions of download keypair

 chmod 400 awsblog.pem

 #On AWS CLI, Create a new user with programatic access which will generate a new Access Key & Secret.
 With that